LaurentBouquet/joliquiz/README.md

 ![JoliQuiz](../assets/JoliQuiz.png?raw=true)

+# Welcome to JoliQuiz!

-Online quiz software, and may be later also offline
+> Online quiz software, and may be later also offline.